River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Concluding Remark

 \subsection{Future Works}

 The off-line training and prediction results are limited in this study.
 Several obstacles for on-line assisted river managers address the water surface vision problem.
 First, it reduces rain noise in relation to rain reflection on the river surface on rainy days.
 Second, we should monitor the river surface during the night, in the early morning five o'clock and after 19 o'clock because the scum growing event could have occurred at night.
 Third, it becomes crucial to forecast the scum excess time more than the water quality level.
 We can collect additional time series datasets such as temperature, rainfall, and river water level.
-Using these temporal variables, we can multi-mode learning to forecast the growing scum trend and the peak of scum index level.
-Fourth, the rare frequency of scum events makes the supervised training too much time and the data collecting cost.
-So we exploit the self-supervised and unsupervised apporoach to create more general pipeline.
+Using these temporal variables, we can use multi-mode learning to forecast the growing scum trend and the peak of the scum index level.
+Fourth, the rare frequency of scum events makes the supervised training time consuming and results in high data collection cost.
+Therefore, we utilize both self-supervised and unsupervised approaches to create more general pipelines.
 River water environment will still impact urban life around the world.
-We will attempt to automate river water vision monitoring that assists for water environment cleaning.
+We attempt to automate river surface monitoring that assists for water environment cleaning.